 The obligation to publish a prospectus does not apply to offers of securities to the public in the State of the following types of securities:

-- shares issued in substitution for shares of the existing class, if the issuing does not involve any increase in the issued share capital;
+- shares issued in substitution for shares of the existing class if the issuing does not involve any increase in the issued share capital;

-- securities allotted or offered in connection with a merger, provided a document with equivalent information is available;
+- securities allotted or offered in connection with a merger provided a document with equivalent information is available;

 - shares offered, or offered free of charge to existing shareholders, and dividends paid out in the form of shares provided a document is available containing information on the nature and number of the shares and the reasons and details for the offer;

-- securities allotted to former or existing directors or employees of the company or an affiliated undertaking, which in either case, the security is already admitted to trading on a regulated market provided a document is available containing information on the number and nature of the securities and the reasons and details of the offer;
+- securities allotted to former or existing directors or employees of the company or an affiliated undertaking, which, in either case, the security is already admitted to trading on a regulated market provided a document is available containing information on the number and nature of the securities and the reasons and details of the offer;

-- shares already admitted to trading on another regulated market, provided that securities of the same class, have been admitted to trading on that other regulated market for 18 months;
+- shares already admitted to trading on another regulated market provided that securities of the same class have been admitted to trading on that other regulated market for 18 months;

 - securities first admitted, the admission to trading of which was associated with an approved prospectus made available to the public in conformity with EU prospectus law unless the second condition applies, listing particulars were approved; that the ongoing obligations for trading on that other regulated market have been fulfilled;

-- that the person seeking admission to trading makes a summary available to the public in a manner specified under the regulations in the language accepted by a Bank; that the contents of the summary are to comply with certain condition and state that the most recent prospectus can be obtained, where it can be obtained;
+- that the person seeking admission to trading makes a summary available to the public in a manner specified under the regulations in the language accepted by a Bank; that the contents of the summary are to comply with certain conditions and state that the most recent prospectus can be obtained, where it can be obtained;

 - in circumstances where no reasonable prospectus has been published in relation to the securities, a warning notice in a particular format must be given and, in that case, reference to a prospectus shall be construed as reference to the most recent information disclosed to the regulated market under ongoing disclosure obligations.